Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Is the copy hard to read? > Modern website users tend to skim pages and read only the sections that are most relevant to them.
 If your copy is hard to skim, it may need to be revised for clarity and structure.

-To make copy easy to read, break it up into short sentences using easy words and paragraphs of 5 lines or less.
+To make copy easy to read, break it up into short sentences using easy words and paragraphs of 5 lines or less (lately, I shoot for <3 lines).
 Organize the page using a nested hierarchy of headlines and sub-headlines.
 Use bullet points and numbering to organize lists.
 Learn essential copywriting best practices.

 High traffic but low conversion rate on conversion-focused pages